Sandy Hook's False Tip Closed

 Things To Do

-By May 1 most, but not all, areas of the park will be open again for visitors to enjoy, with all lifeguarded beaches available by Memorial Day.
+Gateway is open all year round.
 The park will continue to work on areas that are not yet safe for visitors.
 Go ahead and start to Plan Your Visit now.
 Keep up with our progress here, and join our conversation on our Facebook page.

 The National Park Service values your safety above all other concerns.
 For your safety, please respect the closure of park areas until they are deemed safe to reopen.